simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 To run the Bayesian models *Stan* needs to be installed.
 This is not an R package, but *Stan* can be run from R. For installation see: https://mc-stan.org/users/interfaces/.

-The R code requires two libraries: *cmdstanr* to run the Stan engine and *scales* for transparent colours.
-Both can be installed from CRAN.
+The R code requires three libraries: *cmdstanr* to run the Stan engine, *scales* for transparent colours and *knitr* for the compilation of the pdf.
+All three can be installed from CRAN.
 To finish installing *cmdstanr* see: https://mc-stan.org/cmdstanr/.

 All models can be run within seconds on a normal PC.
 The compilation of the Bayesian models might take up to a minute the first time code is run, unless the compiled models are also downloaded.
 Models run on 4 threads.
 If your computer has less computing power, models can also be run on a single thread.
 For this change the *parallel_chains* setting for all fitting calls in the markdown.